Contact Sales:| Support:| Pay My BillClient SupportLet’s Talk!

 Policies and Procedures

 Make sure your company’s work-related device usage guidelines are clear.
 You can clarify what can be accessed on the work devices, as well as what should be blocked from access on personal devices.
 Make sure your policies are read, signed and understood.
-Adding a few examples of acceptable and unacceptable tech behaviors can be helpful for clarity.
+Adding a few examples of acceptable and unacceptable employee behaviors can be helpful for clarity.
 This “Acceptable Use Policy” can be used company-wide for all employees, not just your remote workforce.

 Check Your Industry’s Requirements